• how and what to compost

 systems, both because the container acts as insulation and because the turning

 keeps the microbes aerated and active.
-An interior "paddle" aids
+Some designs provide an interior "paddle"or "aeration spikes" which aid

-aeration and prevents clumping of the composting materials.
+aeration and prevent clumping of the composting materials.
+Other designs have holes on the ends for aeration.
 This greatly

 speeds up the composting process.